 Yes.
 If you take out a lifetime mortgage, you can replace it with a new one.
 That’s just like any other kind of remortgaging.
 You can switch to get a lower interest rate, borrow more money, or enjoy better features and benefits.
 But remember that you might have to pay an early repayment charge.

 And if you start by borrowing less than the maximum amount you're eligible for, you might be able to borrow more in the future.
-For example, your lender might tell you that you can borrow £50,000, but you only need £10,000.
+For example, some lenders and products offer the option to borrow £50,000, but you only need £10,000.
 So you could take the £10,000 now, then draw down more money in the future, if and when you needed it.